hiratara/p5-Class-Accessor-TrackDirty/README.md

     instance into some place through using `<to_hash`> method.

     When you pass the name of a field, you can know if the field contains the same value as the stored object.
+Returns `undef` if the field is not tracked, otherwise returns a defined boolean value.

 - `my @fields = $your_object->dirty_fields;`